arturwojnar/blog/content/articles/ux-and-architect.md

 The truth is that a UX designer _must also understand the domain and the business reality_.
 For the same purpose - design.

-What does the UX?
+What does the UX do?
 Examples from the top of the shelf:

 ➡️ Designing users' feelings into usable flows and UI